 Medicare Part A and Part B, also known as Original Medicare, does not cover all medical services, including hearing, dental or vision.
 However, some Medicare Advantage plans may offer these benefits.

 - Original Medicare does not cover some fundamental health care costs.
-Out-of-pocket expenses are expected to increase in 2022 and beyond.

 - Medigap and Medicare Part D prescription plans help fill coverage gaps.
 Medicare Advantage plans replace Original Medicare altogether.

 - Original Medicare does not cover treatment outside of the U.S., except under very limited circumstances.

 Many retirees think Medicare covers most health care expenses.

 In reality, Medicare Part A and Part B — otherwise known as Original Medicare — has several coverage gaps.In general, Original Medicare does not cover:

 - Long-term care (such as extended nursing home stays or custodial care)

 - Most vision care, notably eyeglasses and contacts

 - Most cosmetic surgery